Once installed you can type

 takeoff init <folder-name> [blueprint-name] --blueprint-url=<url> --no-default

-init command creates a Takeoff environment, which is essentially a folder.
+init command creates a Takeoff workspace, which is essentially a folder.
 Inside itself it contains two folders,

 You run Takeoff commands from the root folder.

-When creating an environment you must pass a folder name that can’t currently exist, and you can also specify a blueprint name which will fetch from the cache (e.g.
+When creating an workspace you must pass a folder name that can’t currently exist, and you can also specify a blueprint name which will fetch from the cache (e.g.

 my-cool-blueprint), or get from a known remote blueprint (such as